cwarden45/HPV_genotype_paper-archived_samples/README.md

 *Because the FASTQ format can vary, a sample description file is used at this step (**with the output from the previous step**).*

+*If you have a lot of samples `create_sample_description_file-for_cutadapt.R` provides a **template** to create the sample description file.
+However, that may need to be modified, which would require some familarity with R.*

 *If you have reads saved in multiple folders, you will need to run the script multiple times (with different parameter files).*

 3) `python BWA_MEM_alignment.py`